Sciatica / Pinched Nerve / Slipped Disc

 Also common:

-burning sensation, foot numbness, limping or muscle weakness.
-The pain may cause the sufferer to stand or walk in a stooped or sideways leaning posture
+Burning sensation, foot numbness, limping or muscle weakness.
+The pain may cause the sufferer to stand or walk in a stooped or sideways leaning posture (known as antalgia).

 Treatment